MaastrichtU-IDS/best-practices/website/src/pages/contributing.md

 ---
 title: Contribute
-description: Contribute to IDS best practices
+description: Contribute to IDS best practices documentation
 hide_table_of_contents: true
 ---

-:::info Contributions welcome
+:::info Contributions are welcome

 Contributions to this documentation website are encouraged!